'Sweet kid' Haami Hanara found guilty of murder at age 14

 "The appropriate verdict is one of not guilty, but should you think that my client did stab Mr Donner, then the appropriate verdict would be manslaughter."

-Crown prosecutor Steve Manning had said that although there was 33 seconds of uncertainty, three witnesses could still account for what happened during that time.
+Crown prosecutor Steve Manning had said that although there were 33 seconds of uncertainty, three witnesses could still account for what happened during that time.

 Manning addressed an encounter earlier in the trial, when one witness, also involved in the attack, told the Crown that they saw Hanara "punching" Donner in the "neck and shoulder area".